Thomsch/thomsch.github.io/README.md

 # Thomas Schweizer's website
-Personal website to show what I do and have done.
+Personal website to showcase my projects.

 You can consult it on http://thomsch.github.io/